mayer79/permshap/README.md

 This package crunches exact permutation SHAP values of any model with up to 16 features.
 Multi-output regressions and models with case-weights are handled at no additional cost.

 Later, we will extend the project to more features and approximate algorithms.
+The project emerged from a fork of our related project [kernelshap](https://github.com/ModelOriented/kernelshap).

 The typical workflow to explain any model `object`: